-At each Appeal Board meeting details of cases completed at the Code of Practice Panel level are provided to the Appeal Board to review the documents provided with a view to considering whether the case report can be published or whether additional sanctions are required.
-Members of the Appeal Board are expected to raise any concerns.
+At each Appeal Board meeting details of cases completed at the Code of Practice Panel level are provided to the Appeal Board to review to considering whether the case report can be published or whether additional sanctions might be required.
+Members of the Appeal Board are expected to raise any concerns and also provide any feedback on the rulings to the PMCPA, noting that rulings that are not the subject of appeal can not be amended.